 In July of 1987, four months after I left, T. died.
 He had moved a drug dealer into the apartment.
 Soon he had dropped contact with everyone in a squalor of boozing and drugs, brought to a quick end by AIDS-related meningitis.
 He was the only person I ever knew who dived into drugs and didn't come up again.
 Given the history of alcohol and drug abuse in his family it almost seems like this was his destiny.

 T. had once said that he wanted to have his ashes scattered where he had put Robert's on Fire Island.
-But his siblings had finally stepped in and taken charge at the end, and they had their own conventional agenda.
-He had long ago abandoned the fragmentary journal of a couple of dozen pages that he began after Robert's death.
+But his siblings had finally stepped in and taken charge at the end, and they had their own conventional agenda, which included concealing his sexual orientation and his AIDS from their mother.
+T. had long ago abandoned the fragmentary journal of a couple of dozen pages that he began after Robert's death.
 I had kept it.
-A few years later I burned the pages and let the ashes blow away over the sand at the place in the Pines where T. had danced while scattering Robert's cremated remains.
+A little over a decade later I burned the pages and let the ashes blow away over the sand at the same place in the Pines where T. had danced while scattering Robert's cremated remains.